-Its small size does mean that it can probably only really cold smoke relatively small amount of food, and it may burn quicker before it needs refilling (about 4 hours).
-However I do believe that in most instances it’ll be enough for users.
+Its small size does mean that it can probably only really cold smoke a relatively small amount of food, and it may burn quicker before it needs refilling (about 4 hours).
+However, I do believe that in most instances it’ll be enough for users.

 This is another much simpler model, although its maze-like appearance is definitely intriguing to say the least!

 However this is more than just a gimmick.
 Its more elaborate design actually means that it’ll burn for longer, and will create an even flow of smoke.